adrianharet/adrianharet.github.io/_posts/2025-04-28-real-life-games.md

 We kick things off by introducing ourselves, followed by a breakdown of the logistics of the course.
-And then we play our first game!
+And then we play our first game, where we try to guess what others are guessing.

 Slides:
 <br>